ykotseruba/SALICONtf/README.md

 sh download_mit1003.sh
 ```

-### Running with pretrained weights
+### Running SALICONtf with pretrained weights
-To run a pretrained SALICONtf on an arbitrary directory use the docker script:
+To run a pretrained SALICONtf on an arbitrary image directory use the docker script:
 ```
 sh docker_scripts/run_batch
 ```